 We strongly recommend that you collect and verify USIs at the time of enrolment.
 This can save valuable time if you need to confirm details with the student later on.

 The USI is a mandatory data element of the Australian Vocational Education and Training Management Information Statistical Standard (AVETMISS).
 AVETMISS is the national data standard that ensures consistent and accurate capture and reporting of VET information about students.
 The National Centre for Vocational Education Research (NCVER) manages AVETMISS and administers the National VET Provider Collection.

 You must report a USI for every student undertaking nationally accredited training whenever you submit AVETMISS data as part of the National VET Provider Collection, unless an exemption applies.
 We recommend that you consult the AVETMISS for VET providers reporting specifications and the NCVER’s RTO fact sheets for further information.

 All RTOs that normally report annually on fee for service training directly to NCVER can now elect to report on a quarterly basis to the National Provider Collections.
-The USI Office encourages RTOs to do this so students can have their USI Transcripts updated more frequently with nationally recognised training appearing on USI Transcripts around six weeks after each quarterly collection period.
+The Office of the Student Identifiers Registrar encourages RTOs to do this so students can have their USI Transcripts updated more frequently with nationally recognised training appearing on USI Transcripts around six weeks after each quarterly collection period.
 RTOs in receipt of government funding must continue to report as per state requirements.